 It’s recommended for the base to face north.
-That way, one side of the DIY herb spiral receives morning sun, while the other gets warm rays late in the afternoon.
+That way, one side of the herb spiral garden receives morning sun, while the other gets warm rays late in the afternoon.
 For different parts of the day, each side enjoys shade from the sun’s heat.

 An herb spiral surpasses the traditional herb garden in the following ways:

 1. Requires Less Space.
 At once circular and vertical, the spiral design enables gardeners to grow many more herbs than would be possible otherwise, making it a smart, practical option for those with limited outdoor space.

 2. Microclimates.
 Simply by virtue of its shape and structure, the spiral naturally creates areas of sunny, dry soil and shady, moist soil.
 So even on a small footprint, a variety of plants, each with different requirements, can co-exist happily.